bogdanfinn/helheim-go/Readme.md

 ## Prerequisites

-This go library was created with
+This go library was created / tested with

 * go 1.18
-* helheim 0.9.0 py38
+* helheim 0.9.1 py38

 Do not use `go get ...` to install this module.
 This will fail due to the missing helheim lib dependency.
 Just add `github.com/bogdanfinn/helheim-go vX.X.X` where `vX.X.X` specifies the version to your `go.mod`file and run `go mod tidy`.